 If I have to pick one kitchen aroma that makes me homesick to the greatest extent, it has to be the refreshing aroma of Mint Chutney.

-If you have ever eaten food in an Indian restaurant and wonder what's the green sauce that gets served with almost every savory Indian dish- it's this spicy mint chutney.
+If you have ever eaten food in an Indian restaurant and wondered what's the green sauce that gets served with almost every savory Indian dish- it's this spicy mint chutney.

-It's a must serve dip with almost every savoury Indian snack and main course dish.
+It's a must-serve dip with almost every savory Indian snack and main course dish.